neijrr/nextcloud_passwords_handbook_ru/Users/Folders.md

 **Notes**
 - The folder will always be created in the current folder.
-- Folder are not unique.
+- Folders are not unique.
 Different folders with the same name can exist.

 ## Deleting folders